-Follow these steps to install a rear-facing child restraint in the 2nd row seats using LATCH:
+Follow these steps to install a forward-facing child restraint in the 2nd row seats using the LATCH system:

-- 1. Recline the seatback if the seatback is adjustable, to assist in attaching the child restraint to the lower anchors. - 2.
-Position the child restraint on the seat.
+1. Position the child restraint on the seat.
 Always follow the child restraint manufacturer's instructions.

-Rear-facing web-mounted - step 3
+Forward-facing web-mounted - step 2

-- 3. Secure the child restraint anchor attachments to the LATCH lower anchors.
-Check to make sure the LATCH attachment is properly attached to the lower anchors. - 4.
-Return the seatback to its normal upright and locked position.
+2. Secure the child restraint anchor attachments to the LATCH lower anchors.
+Check to make sure the LATCH attachment is properly attached to the lower anchors.